Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (book): History

 The book was a Number 1 best-seller in 51 countries and reached more than 100 million readers.
 In 1972, it was parodied by Woody Allen in the comedy film of the same name and received a favorable response from movie critics.

 The book had a significant impact.
 It was favorably reviewed by The New York Times and Life Magazine, and, after a massive book tour, would go on to be #1 on The New York Times bestseller list for 55 weeks.
 Reuben became a celebrity, guesting, a dozen times, on The Tonight Show with Johnny Carson.

 As popular as the book was, it attracted critics in both the clinical world, and the public.
 The LGBT community objected to negative descriptions of homosexuality in the book (for example, Reuben wrote that gay men were "trying to solve the problem with only half the pieces"; lesbianism was relegated to a brief discussion in a section about prostitution).
 It was negatively reviewed, with "anti-Semitic overtones", by Gore Vidal, in The New York Review of Books, for its homophobia.
-In 1972, Playboy magazine published an article purporting to expose 100 errors in the book.
+In 1972, Playboy magazine published an article saying that there were about 100 errors in the book.

 Reuben wrote an updated version ("he says he has altered 96 percent of his first edition") which was published 30 years later, in 1999 and 2000.
 In particular, his views on homosexuality, abortion, and pornography were updated.
 Andrew Tobias reviewed the book, in 1999, for The Advocate.
 It was reviewed by the Los Angeles Times, The Baltimore Sun, the Chicago Tribune, and others.